IntOwl/ICTD-Data-Analysis/README.md

 I also included AMPProject under Android-related sites, but they are mostly a mobile-related site, rather than purely Android.

 ## Traffic per User as Distribution over All Users

+### Split over Users, Per Day

+<object width="100%" height="400" type="text/html" data="graphs/users/daily_traffic_user_distr_violin.html"></object>

+Traffic per user every day in a violin plot per day.
+The areas where the plots are thicker means there are more users that have had a total amount of traffic that day in that area, or 'bin'.

+<object width="100%" height="400" type="text/html" data="graphs/users/daily_traffic_user_distr_boxplot.html"></object>

+Traffic per user every day in a box plot per day.
+Outliers have not been excluded from or specified in the dataset.

 ### Hourly

 <object width="100%" height="400" type="text/html" data="graphs/users/user_distr_traffic_hourly_violin.html"></object>

+Traffic per hour for every user in a violin plot per user.
+The areas where the plots are thicker means there are more hours where the total traffic of that user falls within that binned amount of traffic.

 <object width="100%" height="400" type="text/html" data="graphs/users/user_distr_traffic_hourly_boxplot.html"></object>

+Traffic per hour for every user with a box plot per user.
+Outliers have not been excluded from or specified in the dataset.

 ### Daily

 <object width="100%" height="400" type="text/html" data="graphs/users/user_distr_traffic_daily_violin.html"></object>

+Traffic per day for every user in a violin plot per user.
+The areas where the plots are thicker means there are more days where the total traffic of that user falls within that binned amount of traffic.

 <object width="100%" height="400" type="text/html" data="graphs/users/user_distr_traffic_daily_boxplot.html"></object>

+Traffic per day for every user with a box plot per user.
+Outliers have not been excluded from or specified in the dataset.

 ## Flow Lengths per Site Category